Experiencing God’s Guidance in Times of Uncertainty

 Desolation is the opposite of consolation.
 It is when you experience distance from God, feel anger, hate, a weakening of faith, despair, confusion, darkness, and everything that pulls you away from God.
 All these are important indications to help discern whether your will is aligned to God’s will.

-Father Ferdinand encouraged me to write down the experiences daily and review them.
-Would I grow in holiness in this path?
+The Carmelite priest encouraged me to write down the experiences daily and review them.
+Would I grow in holiness on this path?
 I will know from the spiritual records of positive signs.
 Am I attracted to this way of life?
 Is it meaningful and life-giving?
-For example, in my situation, I pictured myself as a Staff Nurse to see if I could bring myself to handle the challenges required of me in this role.
+For example, in my situation, I pictured myself as a staff nurse to see if I could bring myself to handle the challenges required of me in this role.
 I had to remain in a state of tranquillity and apply reason and logic in weighing the advantages and disadvantages of the options.

 Sixth sign